 Likewise, we observe significant variation within the talent pools for specific jobs within these markets.
-In the US, a skills-first approach increases the talent pool for Digital Marketing Managers by almost 22x because many of the skills associated with this job - such as Digital Marketing, Web Analytics, and Online Advertising - are common across other jobs.
-Overall, there are over 30 job titles in the US held by workers who have relevant skills for a Digital Marketing Manager role and would be considered for that job in a skills-first approach, but who would not be considered in traditional, job title-based hiring.
-One of these jobs is Search Engine Optimization Consultant, which shares the skill Content Strategy as well as 15 out of the 30 top Digital Marketing skills.
-Another is E-commerce Consultant, which shares the skill E-commerce and 16 out of the 30 top skills for a Digital Marketing Manager.
+In Italy, a skills-first approach increases the talent pool for Digital Marketing Managers by almost 26x because many of the most relevant skills associated with this job such as Digital Marketing, Web Analytics, and Online Advertising - are common across other jobs.
+Overall, there are 35 job titles in Italy held by workers who have relevant skills for a Digital Marketing Manager role and would be considered for that job in a skills-first approach. but who would not be considered in traditional. job title-based hiring.
+One of these jobs is Search Engine Optimisation Consultant, which shares the skill Content Strategy as well as 18 out of the 30 top Digital Marketing skills.
+Another is Retail Business Manager, which shares the skill E-commerce and 18 out of the 30 top skills for a Digital Marketing Manager.